duniaboci13/oasis-bot2/README.md

    nano accounts.txt
    ```

-4. put your proxy to `proxy.txt` format `http://username:pass@ip:port`, if you want create multiple providers you need to put multiple proxy there 1 proxy for 1 provider.
+4. put your proxy to `proxy.txt` format `http://username:pass@ip:port` or `socks5://username:pass@ip:port`, if you want create multiple providers you need to put multiple proxy there 1 proxy for 1 provider.

    ```bash
    nano proxy.txt